 1935 is the first year that the Air Ministry published detailed figures that included all the new municipal aerodromes around the UK that had gradually become operational as the 1930’s progressed.
 Of the eighteen operational airports in the UK, the figures show that London Croydon Airport handled 84% of all the UK’s air cargo (3894.4 tons), 49% (120,390) of all UK passengers and 62% of all the UK’s air mail (596.1 tons).
 The average load factor per passenger flight was the highest of all UK airports at around 66%, with the significant majority of all international passengers using the airport.
 The next busiest UK airport was Portsmouth with 25,000 passengers.

-The new airport terminal, opened in 1928, was built with a rooftop viewing gallery which was a very popular tourist attraction – so much so that the Air Ministry needed to employ full time Tour Guides at the airport to meet demand.
-It was the UK’s most visited airport and the Air Ministry recorded the number of annual visitors to the airport (see below).
+The new 1928 airport terminal also boasted a rooftop viewing gallery which was a very popular tourist attraction – so much so that the Air Ministry needed to employ full time Tour Guides at the airport to meet demand.
+It was the UK’s most visited airport by the public.
+The Air Ministry recorded the number of annual visitors to the airport (see below).

-In addition to visitors to the terminal, there were also 93750 visitors to the separate public enclosure in the 1930s.
+In addition to visitors to the terminal, there were also 93,750 visitors to the separate public enclosure in the 1930s.